 Our Work Smart blog series continues with Google Sheets.
 The aim with this series is to help companies to work smarter by getting the most out of the cloud computing power that’s already available to them.

-With so many updates and additional features being added to G Suite, it can be easy to overlook some simple use-cases that might just make your work day a whole lot simpler.
+With so many updates and additional features being added to G Suite (formerly known as Google Apps for Work), it can be easy to overlook some simple use-cases that might just make your work day a whole lot simpler.
 So let’s see what’s possible…

 Data analyst teams can work together from a single Google Sheets spreadsheet to pull together their data on upcoming investment opportunities.
 Each analyst can add data to their own protected cells to make sure there are never any oversights or mistakes made.
 Keeping everything together in one spreadsheet makes it easy to stay on track and access all the necessary information for meetings, which are carried out via Hangouts Meet so that everyone can discuss their recent findings and plan the next steps.